Generics

 Generics are like variables for types.
 When you define a generic type, you are defining a placeholder for a type that will be determined when the generic type is used.

 Defining generic types is similar to defining variables, you can use in every place where it is in scope.
-For example below, Path
+For example below, Path is a generic type that can be used in the function signature and return type.

 type Paths = {